 Buyers hunting for a low down payment mortgage loan with the lowest possible interest rate have two particular options available worth exploring in detail:

 Which is better?
-Let's take a close look at both mortgage loans:
+Let's take a close look at both the FHA and conventional mortgage product:

 FHA is not a lender.
 It is a federal agency that insures mortgage loans.
 Its history spans to the 1930s when it was very difficult to get mortgage loans.
 Terms at this point in the Great Depression were outrageous for most borrowers; one had to pay off the loan in 60 months or less and down payments were as high as 50%!